cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/google.rst

 .. note::
-   Please use a Gmail address for all your corespondance regarding this course.
+   Please use a Gmail address for all your correspondence regarding this course.